 And don’t think you are free of problems if you have steel stumps.
 Steel is prone to deterioration such as rust and should be both inspected and kept free of moisture.

-Action Property Inspections have the equipment and expertise to visually check your stumps.
+Action Property Inspections have the equipment and expertise to visually check your stumps during a pre purchase home inspection.

-If you think your house may need restumping, contact Action Property Inspections for a professional opinion.
+If you are purchasing a house and think it may need restumping, contact Action Property Inspections for a professional opinion.

 What’s involved with restumping a Brisbane home